 The Sizes of the Small Congregation: Group-Centered and Leader-Centered: A Drive Time Essay

-If you’re listening to this CD, chances are you think your congregation is small.
+If you’re listening to recording, chances are you think your congregation is small.
 But not all small congregations are alike.
 These differences are not just about numbers.
 They’re about attitude, and group behaviors, and organizational structure.
 It helps to know how your congregation does things, makes decisions, works together, and welcomes newcomers.
 With understanding comes the possibility of making your congregation even stronger, more vital, more active, and more relevant to people’s lives.

 Small congregations generally come in two kinds—group-centered and leader-centered.